fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3a.md

 Let's expand our application so that it provides the RESTful HTTP API as [json-server](https://github.com/typicode/json-server#routes).

-Representational State Transfer, aka.
-REST was introduced in 2000 in Roy Fielding's [dissertation](https://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm).
+Representational State Transfer, aka REST, was introduced in 2000 in Roy Fielding's [dissertation](https://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm).
 REST is an architectural style meant for building scalable web applications.

 We are not going to dig into Fielding's definition of REST or spend time pondering about what is and isn't RESTful.
 Instead, we take a more [narrow view](https://en.wikipedia.org/wiki/Representational_state_transfer#Applied_to_Web_services) by only concerning ourselves with how RESTful APIs are typically understood in web applications.
 The original definition of REST is in fact not even limited to web applications.